Get the best out of your mortgage broker

 With borrowers facing a bewildering choice of home loans, it's not surprising many turn to mortgage brokers for assistance.
 If brokers' advertisements and claims are to be believed, they're the answer for anyone seeking a loan to suit their circumstances.
 But with 70% of broker recommendations going to the 'Big4' banks, can you really be sure you're getting the best deal?

 Is your broker an educator or a sales person?

 Mortgage brokers now write just over half of all new loans, and they can provide useful services.
 Mainstream brokers can explain your options, match your needs with lenders' products, and assist with paperwork and loan application forms.
 "A top broker would be someone who would be more an educator or adviser than a sales person," says Stephen Hale, spokesperson for the Mortgage & Finance Association of Australia (MFAA).

 MFAA and Finance Brokers Association of Australia (FBAA) brokers have to adhere to higher education standards and ethical standards aligned to government requirements.
-One of those standards requires them to disclose the commission they're receiving from the lender.

 Can a $10,000 commission influence a broker?

 The up-front and ongoing commissions a broker receives can be two per cent if you stay with the same loan for five years.
 For example, around $10,000 for a $500,000 loan.
 The commission the broker receives can be influenced by factors such as:

 - the lender, as some lenders pay higher commissions than others